-Luckily, with online business its quick possible to assess once market and niche quite easily.
+Luckily, with online business it’s quickly possible to assess one market and niche quite easily.
 Enter niche and market research with the help of keywords.

 This blog post will show you how you can do niche and market research in 5 easy steps with simple and readily available tools.

 But first, what makes up a niche or market?

 A niche or market is a smaller part or segment, of a larger market in which a service or product resides.
 Any type of niche can be divided into even smaller portions.